zsolt-donca/scomm-dissertation/README.md

 This is my master's thesis (disseration) work.
 Development was done using maven 3.0.5 and Java 1.7.0_55.

+Because of a third-party incompatibility with newer versions of Java, this projecct absolutely requires Oracle Java 7!

 You can build it with standard maven commands: